 The Fuels Management Program was established in fiscal year 2005.
 This program has grown rapidly.
 The District implemented a chipping program during FY 2007.
 A 20 person fuels/fire crew, the Zephyr Crew was added in FY 2009.
-In order to complete our currently scheduled projects and to facilitate seven day per week staffing of the crew, an additional six person module may be added this season.
+In FY 2010, an additional 5-person fuels reduction squad was added to allow seven day per week staffing.
 A significant part of the program is funded on a fee for service basis through grant funded projects.
-A 5 cent tax override for the Fuels Management program was approved by the voters in November of 2008 and will be implemented 1 July 2009.
+A 5-cent tax override for the Fuels Management program was approved by the voters in November of 2008 and was implemented 1 July 2009.